-The amended return is filed on Form CT-32 or Form CT-32-A with the words Amended Return written across the top.
-A copy of the federal revenue agent's report or the amended federal return should be attached to the amended return.
+File the amended return on Form CT-32 or Form CT-32-A. Write the words Amended return across the top.
+Attach a copy of the federal revenue agent's report or the amended federal return to the amended return.

-A banking corporation that files Form CT-32 on a separate basis, is required to file an amended return on Form CT-32 within 90 days after the final federal determination or the filing of an amended federal return.
+A banking corporation that files Form CT-32 on a separate basis must file an amended return on Form CT-32 within 90 days after the final federal determination or the filing of an amended federal return.

-A banking corporation that files Form CT-32-A on a combined basis, is required to file an amended return on Form CT-32-A as follows:
+A banking corporation that files Form CT-32-A on a combined basis must file an amended return on Form CT-32-A as follows:

-- within 90 days, or - within 120 days (if the final federal determination or the filing of an amended federal return was made after November 30, 1993).
+- within 90 days, or - -within 120 days (if the final federal determination or the filing of an amended federal return was made after November 30, 1993).